thecodersguilduk/tcg_site/site/blog/from-furlough-to-software-testing-apprentice-in-just-a-few-weeks-case-study-interview.md

 #### Do you have any final thoughts to share for other businesses considering apprentices right now?

-"We’re really pleased with our decision, as the service we received through the recruitment process, the value of the candidates, and the ongoing commitment from Fiona and The Coders Guild team have all been fantastic."
+"Just that we’re really pleased with our decision.
+The service we received through the recruitment process, the value of the candidates, and the ongoing commitment from Fiona and The Coders Guild team have all been fantastic."